rust-lang/book/src/ch17-04-streams.md

-Many concepts are naturally represented as streams: items becoming available in a queue, chunks of data being pulled incrementally from the filesystem when the full data set is too large for the computer’s , or data arriving over the network over time.
+Many concepts are naturally represented as streams: items becoming available in a queue, chunks of data being pulled incrementally from the filesystem when the full data set is too large for the computer’s memory, or data arriving over the network over time.
 Because streams are futures, we can use them with any other kind of future and combine them in interesting ways.
 For example, we can batch up events to avoid triggering too many network calls, set timeouts on sequences